cnrdvy/cnrdvy/README.md

-Software Engineer at ACT Government with hands-on experience in C#, .NET, and web development.
+Software Engineer with hands-on experience in C#, .NET, and web development.

 Skilled in building and maintaining applications using modern technologies and best practices.